The Client: Fantastic Fungi

 Treat Yourself to The Trailer

-If you haven’t seen this yet, you’ll want to watch the trailer and consider renting or buying the film.
+If you haven’t seen this yet, you’ll want to watch the trailer and consider renting or buying the film, or watching on any of the streaming channels you prefer (Netflix, etc).
 I cried three times the first time I watched it!
 And, I remain truly enthralled by what Louie Schwartzberg created… What a fulfilling project!